Africa is irrefutably one of the most important growth markets globally embracing digital transformation enabled by resurgent economic progress,

 The geographic position of Egypt allows for an efficient crossing from the Red Sea to the Mediterranean Sea for submarine cable systems.

-There are now four cable landing stations in Egypt, Abu Talat CLS and Alexandria CLS in the northwards to the Mediterranean Sea, Suez CLS and Zafarana CLS in the south and the Red Sea.
+There are now four cable landing stations in Egypt, Abu Talat CLS and Alexandria CLS in the northwards to the Mediterranean Sea, Suez CLS and Zafarana CLS in the coast of the Red Sea.
+There are now 16 submarine cable systems connecting Egpyt (17 including PEACE).
+And there is also a Trans Border Terrestrial Cables with Libya & Sudan.
+Besides the fours cable landing stations in the Red Sea-Mediterranean Corridor, there is a cable landing station in Taba for the Taba-Aqaba submarine cable system conneting Taba in Egypt and Aqaba in Jordan.

 Cables landing at the Abu Talat CLS: